impressto/collabrio/docs/memory-document.md

 **Theme Toggle:** UI control for switching between light and dark visual themes
 **Component Props:** Data passed between React components to enable communication and customization
 **State Management:** React hooks and localStorage for maintaining application state across sessions
+**AudioManager:** Centralized JavaScript class for managing all application audio needs including preloading, playback control, and error handling
+**User Sound Effects:** Audio feedback system that plays chime.mp3 when users join sessions and leave.mp3 when users depart
+**Open Graph Protocol:** Social media meta tag standard for controlling how links appear when shared on Facebook, Twitter, and other platforms
+**Promise Management:** JavaScript technique for handling asynchronous audio operations to prevent AbortError and ensure reliable playback
+**Real-time Server Events:** WebSocket events like 'user-joined' and 'user-left' that provide immediate notification of collaborative session changes
+**Environment Configuration:** System of VITE_* variables for configuring audio volume, server URLs, and feature enable/disable settings
+**Social Media Optimization:** Implementation of meta tags and image assets to improve link sharing appearance on social platforms

 *Add all important terms, acronyms, and concepts that team members should understand*